jvde-github/AIS-catcher-docs/docs/configuration/output/UDP.md

 ```bash
 AIS-catcher -u 192.168.1.235 4002 JSON on
 ```
 Most external programs will not be able to accept these JSON-packaged NMEA strings.
 It is a way to transfer received messages between AIS-catcher instances without losing metadata like the timestamp, ppm correction and signal level.
 These are not captured in the standard NMEA strings.
+The option `JSON_FULL` does a full decode of the AIS message.
 Another option for UDP sending via `-u` is `BROADCAST on/off` to enable sending to broadcast addresses.